 Mizuna mustards are very similar to arugula in terms of flavor.
-Their mild but peppery and much sweeter than typical green mustards and the red ones.
+They’re mild but peppery and much sweeter than typical green mustards and the red ones.
 They are also smaller arugula or even a frisee lettuce.
-They can be eaten as is with stalks (stalks are relatively sweet) in tact, which makes for a good contrast in texture to the leafier greens in the salad.
+They can be eaten as-is with stalks (stalks are relatively sweet) intact, which makes for a good contrast in texture to the leafier greens in the salad.

-What are the health benfits of mustard greens?
+What are the health benefits of mustard greens?

 Beyond their peppery, rich flavor mustard greens are as light in calories as they come which gives them a great bang for your buck.
 Not only can you eat a bunch of them, but they pack so much of a health boost.
 According to an article on Spruce.com, one cup of mustard greens yields over 500% the daily value of vitamin K, 85% of your daily vitamin A, 60% of vitamin C, and high levels of folates, manganese, dietary fiber, calcium, and a bit of protein to boot.

 Talk about a nutrient dense vegetable; think about that for a minute, that’s a whole lot of good for such a small number of calories.
 In simple terms these numbers and technical words mean mustard greens contain many cancer fighting antioxidants, help lower cholesterol, and improve heart health.

 If you make this mustard greens salad or any other from the site, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.